Septotheca tessmannii Ulbr.

 Septotheca is a monotypic genus.
 The sole species, Septotheca tessmannii, is found in riverine (varzea) forests in Brazil, Peru and Columbia.

 Septotheca is traditionally placed in Bombacaceae.
 Current opinion is that it belongs the the Malvatheca clade (comprising Malvoideae and Bombacoideae, and roughly corresponding to the traditional Malvaceae and Bombacaceae), but that its relationships to other elements of that clade are unclear.

-A photograph of a herbarium specimen of Septotheca tessmannii is available at NYBG.
+An image of the type specimen of Septotheca tessmannii is available at NYBG.

 If you have found any errors on this page, or have any further information about the genus Septotheca then please contact me at email@example.com.

 © 2005, 2017 Stewart Robert Hinsley